 The Euro Union Sunday Market was a bit of a mix of our previous day and night visits.
 The regular day market was operating, but on Queen Street, between the merchandise and produce (where the American Doughnut bus sits), were a handful of food stalls cranking out European street food.
 Pizza, kebabs, paella, sausages and crepes were among the offerings.
 There was a small beer garden serving local brews and a performer was strumming Spanish tunes.
 A fine way to start or end a trip to the Queen Victoria Market!

-We want to know: Have you visited the Queen Victoria Market?
+We want to know: Have you visited the Queen Victoria Market on your trip to Melbourne?
 Did you attend any of the special event markets?
 Tell us about it in the comments!